micmacIGN/micmac/fdsc/readme.txt

     to change a point's position: left-click on it and another left-click on the new position of the point the offset is computed between the 3rd and the 2nd point to save the offset: right-click
-    all the offset values are saved into the filename_out indicated at the beginning of the process
+    all the offset values are saved into a file, as well as other information regarding the stacking parameters

   Slip-curve tool:
-    plotting the offsets along the fault
+    plotting the offsets along the fault following column, line, parallel or perpendicular directions
       abscissa: distance along the fault
       ordinate: offset values